-Venice is more a feeling, than an action.
+Venice is more a feeling than an action.
 It’s about a slower pace of life.
-The more time you spend trying to tick off an endless list of things to do in Venice, the less time you will have experiencing the city’s real magic.
+The more time you spend trying to tick off an endless list of things to do in Venice, the less time you will have to experience the city’s real magic.

 It’s about entering the sacred halls of one of the world’s most stunning cathedrals just as the six o’clock mass has ended, allowing you to take in every detail at your own pace and see the inside of the cathedral light up bit by bit, as the security guard shows you some hidden and secret treasures.

 Taking in the sights of the carefully painted mosaics is a feast for the senses as you’ll appreciate the vivid artwork and attention to detail.
 You can’t help but feel small in this colossal work of devotion.